goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

     saveLog: true                   # wether to save log or not
 ```

-Please note that some keys cannot be used simultaneously in a single task:
+Please note that some properties are __exclusive to each other__.
+That's mean you cannot use the following tasks simultaneously:

 * `extend` and `extends`
 * `configRef` and `configRefs`